 Medical mistakes can dramatically affect a person’s life.
 If a victim is harmed due to the actions of a negligent medical provider in Salt Lake City, they need to seek legal assistance immediately.
-Medical mistakes can happen in many different ways, and the Salt Lake City medical malpractice attorneys at the Jardine Law Offices have extensive experience handling these cases.
+Medical mistakes can happen in many different ways, and the Salt Lake City medical malpractice attorneys at the Jardine Law Offices P.C. have extensive experience handling these cases.
 Whether you have been misdiagnosed, experienced a surgical mistake, or been otherwise mistreated by a negligent medical professional, let us investigate what happened so we can secure the compensation you deserve.

 Medical malpractice occurs in a variety of ways, including:

 Any time a patient’s treatment deviates from the standard of care met by medical professionals with similar training or experience and causes injuries or illness.

 We know that medical mistakes kill around 250,000 people in the US each year, making them the third leading cause of death in the country.
 However, this is only part of the overall picture, as millions of others survive medical errors.
 These victims and their families are left dealing with the consequences of malpractice, sometimes for the rest of their lives.

 Medical malpractice cases can be difficult to prove, and there are generally four elements that a skilled Salt Lake City medical malpractice attorney will need to show in order for a case to be successful.
 These elements include: